Top

 • Furniture

 Liabilities are anything your business owes to third parties, like banks and suppliers.
-These includes:
+These include:

 • Accounts Payable (AP) – money you owe your suppliers when you buy materials, goods, or services on credit and banks when you borrow money